yuetsin/iTunes-lyricsX-SyncScript/README.md

 ## How to use

-Run `Automator.app`, open `src.applescript`, and click `Run` button.
+Run `Script Editor.app`, open `src.applescript`, and click `Run` button.

-> ⚠️Warning: `Automator.app` should be granted as an Accessibility Controller to ensure this script run normally.
+> ⚠️Warning: `Script Editor.app` should be granted as an Accessibility Controller to ensure this script run normally.